Type 2 diabetes occurs mainly in people aged over 40. The first-line treatment is diet, weight control and physical activity.

 A simple dipstick test may detect sugar (glucose) in a sample of urine.
 However, this is not sufficient to make a definite diagnosis of diabetes.
 Therefore, a blood test is needed to make the diagnosis.
 The blood test detects the level of glucose in your blood.
 If the glucose level is high then it will confirm that you have diabetes.
 Some people have to have two samples of blood taken and may be asked to fast.
 (Fasting means having nothing to eat or drink, other than water, from midnight before the blood test is performed.)

 It is now recommended that the blood test for HbA1c can also be used as a test to diagnose type 2 diabetes.
 An HbA1c value of 48 mmol/mol (6.5%) or above is recommended as the blood level for diagnosing diabetes.
+An HbA1c blood test gives an average of how high your blood glucose levels have been over the preceding few months.

 In many cases type 2 diabetes is diagnosed during a routine medical or when tests are done for an unrelated medical condition.